davidetartaggia12/SIP_CourseSummary/README.md

 > 7. Voice Payload
 > 8. Ethernet Checksum

-- To reduce bandwith we can :
+- To reduce bandwidth we can :
 > - increase the voice payload in the frames
 > - compress RTP